Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

-Some legal blogs will also have posts that include updates about the firm, and news about lawyers working at the firm.
-These types of blogs can be helpful for attracting potential clients, as well as for attracting new lawyers to the practice.
-For example, a blog post about a firm update might alert readers that one of the partners was named to a community advisory board, or was selected as a "Super Lawyer" or "Rising Star" in the area where the lawyer practices.
+Some legal blogs will also have posts that include updates about the firm and news about lawyers working there.
+These types of blogs can help attract potential clients, as well as for attracting new lawyers to the practice.
+For example, a blog post about a firm update might alert readers that one of the partners was named to a community advisory board or was selected as a "Super Lawyer" or "Rising Star" in the area where the lawyer practices.

-These types of blogs can be particularly helpful for attracting potential clients who may have already done a bit of research into your firm.
-In addition, posts that provide information about firm updates and news can also appeal to other lawyers who are thinking about moving from a larger firm to a smaller or midsize firm like yours.
-Indeed, if you’re currently hiring new associates, or if you’re looking to expand your firm, brief articles that provide information about the firm and its successes may also help you to grow your business.
+These types of blogs can be beneficial for attracting potential clients who may have already done a bit of research into your firm.
+In addition, posts that provide information about firm updates and news can also appeal to other lawyers thinking about moving from a larger firm to a smaller or midsize firm like yours.
+Indeed, if you’re currently hiring new associates or if you’re looking to expand your firm, brief articles that provide information about the firm and its successes may also help you to grow your business.

 How to Choose the Types of Content for Your Blog

-Ultimately, when you’re trying to decide what types of content to include in your law blog, it’s important to think about your intended audience (and what that reader wants), yet even more importantly, you should keep in mind that you can always make revisions and change the content on your blog.
+Ultimately, when deciding what content to include in your law blog, it’s essential to think about your intended audience (and what that reader wants).
+Yet, even more importantly, you should remember that you can always make revisions and change the content on your blog.
 One of the great benefits of a blog—as opposed to a print journal, for example—is that you can always update your posts and make revisions based on your needs.